pIlIp-d/PDF-Compressor/README.md

 # Pdf Compressor
-Solves the porblem with small Upload size limit or just to big files from GoodNotes export.
+Solves the problem with small Upload size limit or just to big files from GoodNotes export.

 It Takes its Time, but it is really the Best.
 (Crunch)
-... so I put it together with pdf2image and backward to compress pdfs with crunch.
+... so I put it together with pdf2image and backwards to compress pdfs with crunch.

 ## Compression Rate